Everyday Driving Tips for Everyone

 • The human body is designed to move

-If you spend a long time sitting and then do something physical like getting suitcases, pitching a tent or getting a child from a car seat you are at risk of an injury.
+If you have spent a long time sitting and then do something physical like getting suitcases, pitching a tent or getting a child from a car seat you are at risk of an injury.

 Stopping and stretching often will ensure you bring blood flow to your muscles and prevent the build-up of muscle tension.
 This will improve your comfort and reduce the likelihood of injury.